Bajaj Housing Finance Limited (NSE:BAJAJHFL)

 • Q2 24/25

 Achieved strong 26% AUM growth and robust asset quality, with PBT up 23% and PAT up 21% year-over-year.
-IPO completed, capital adequacy rose to 29%, and credit costs are normalizing as overlays are nearly exhausted.
+IPO completed, capital adequacy at 29%, and credit costs expected to normalize as overlays are nearly exhausted.
+Competition remains intense, but outlook for retail and affordable segments is positive.